 Be sure to drink plenty of water or coca tea, eat light meals, and take it easy for the first few days until your body has adjusted to the altitude.
 With a little preparation, you can have an amazing time in Cusco!

 Altitude sickness is caused by a lack of oxygen at high altitudes.
 Symptoms include headache, nausea, fatigue, and difficulty breathing.
 In severe cases, it can lead to death.

 Fortunately, there are ways to prevent or minimize the effects of altitude sickness.
 The most important thing to do is to take the time to acclimate to the altitude before you start exploring the city.

-From the bustling city of Lima, it may seem like a journey to the lost city of Machu Picchu is an impossible feat.
+From the bustling city of Lima Capital of Peru, it may seem like a journey to the lost city of Machu Picchu is an impossible feat.
 But with a little planning, you can be standing among the ancient ruins in no time.
-The easiest way to get to Machu Picchu is to take a direct flight from Lima to Cusco.
-From there, you can catch a bus or train straight to Aguas Calientes, the town at the base of the mountain.
+The easiest way to travel to Machu Picchu is to take a direct one hour flight from Lima to Cusco.
+From there, you can catch a bus to Ollantaytambo then train straight to Aguas Calientes, the town at the base of the mountain.

 If you’re feeling adventurous, you can even hike one of the Inca Trails all the way from Cusco.
 However, if you choose to get there, make sure to give yourself plenty of time to explore this magnificent site.
 With its soaring peaks and mystical atmosphere, Machu Picchu is truly a place like no other.

 Question: Should I go to Cusco or Machu Picchu first?